ivoafonsobispo/IoMT-AI-IDS/README.md

 The repository offers various resources to support the objectives mention above, including:

 - `Attacks:` A folder that contains various source code attacks performed on the IoMT network.
-It includes implementations of known attack techniques, such as replay attacks, injection attacks, and denial-of-service attacks.
+It includes implementations of known attack techniques, such as replay, injection, and denial-of-service attacks.

 - `Captures:` Contains a collection of IP-based and BLE (Bluetooth Low Energy) captures.
 Analyzing these captures can help in identifying patterns, anomalies, and potential security breaches.